Elaboration of "If Rebirth is Beginningless, Why Haven't We All Become Enlightened Already?"

 So what we need, then, is willpower, willpower to overcome the compulsion of negative karma so that we make the correct decisions with correct discriminating awareness that will eventually lead to our developing bodhichitta for the first time and then building up the enlightenment-building positive force that can’t be depleted or destroyed.
 And as we’ve seen, willpower consists of a network of many factors, and it arises dependently on many factors that all arise from other factors.
 So willpower is devoid of self-established existence precisely because it dependently arises – many factors that all arise from other factors.
 That’s the classic best reason for voidness, a dependent arising.
 It’s not that willpower just comes out of nothing and we tap into it and use it to make a decision to not yell, and it’s not like that because it dependently arises on so many different factors.

 Tsongkhapa emphasizes the importance of willpower in Lam-rim chen-mo.
 He does this in his presentation of the four forces with which we can develop bodhichitta for the first time, four forces that are possible.
 This is a fantastic teaching.
-He takes it out of Asanga’s Bodhisattvabhumi (The Stages of the Bodhisattva Path).
+He takes it out of Asanga’s Bodhisattvabhumi (Bodhisattva Stages of Mind).

 1. The force of our own strength – that’s willpower – from our own efforts and our willpower.
 That’s one force that we can use to develop bodhichitta for the first time.
 All right?
 “I’m going to do it.”